The Mennonite New Life Centre offers comprehensive reintegration/rehabilitation services for individuals who have experienced human trafficking.

 Opened in May 2016 and located in the Greater Toronto Area, this transitional house offers a safe place for up to 7 people who would like continued support on their journey towards complete independent living.
 Canadian citizens, immigrants and non-status individuals, men and women, youth and adults are all eligible, and residents can stay for up to one year.

-For more information about services offered at MNLCT and Aurora House, or to make a referral for service, please contact Natalia Rodriguez at email@example.com , or call us at 416-699-4527.
+For more information about services offered at MNLCT and Aurora House, or to make a referral for service, please contact Judith Herrera at firstname.lastname@example.org, or call us at 416-699-4527.

 For more information on human trafficking and to access free training on how you can help to address issues of human trafficking in your community, please visit http://helpingtraffickedpersons.org